-Massive opportunities reside in China through the development of optimal route-to-market.
-Efficiencies can result in more than doubling of commercial margins, while greatly improving channel penetration, brand positioning, points of sale control, and customer relationships.
+Massive opportunities reside in China through the development of optimum route-to-market.
+Efficiencies can result in more than doubling of commercial margins, while greatly improving channel penetration, brand positioning, points of sale control and customer relationships.
 Our client is one of the most successful brewers in the world, with increased revenue of 29% in 2009-2010.
 The company showed a very high level of profitability, with a record EBITDA.

 Of course, one of the explanations for the poor performance was route-to-market, resulting in production overlaps, logistical inefficiencies, and poor commercial coverage.